Eating out in Bloomsbury

 undefined • 9 June 2025

 My Old Dutch is a pancake restaurant on High Holborn.
 Aside from a multitude of sweet options, they have a surprising selection of savoury options too.
-If you imagine the sort of toppings you might get on a pizza but instead on a large crepe then you get the right idea.
+If you imagine the sort of toppings you might get on a pizza but instead on a large crêpe then you get the right idea.
 Absolutely every dish is customisable and they also have a really good salad menu.
-Reasonably priced
+Reasonably priced.

 Cocoro on Coptic Street serves hearty bowls of authentic ramen, sashimi and hot pot in an izakaya setting.
 We love the display food so typical of Japan to help you choose your dish.

 Flight Club Bloomsbury is more of a social bar that serves food.
-After a competitive game of darts (yes darts!) tuck into a sharing platter or a burger.
+After a competitive game of darts (yes, darts!) tuck into a sharing platter or a burger.
 A particularly good spot for groups and located on New Oxford Street.

 Uzumaki on Gt Russell St is an immersive anime restaurant where you can eat a lovely bowl of brothy ramen, admire the amazing character mural and then exit via the gift shop.